 The most successful graduates have gone on to become executive officers, serving as instructors at the business school to train junior employees.
 Nissha Group's organizational culture harnesses its resources to help cultivate junior employees, embodying the Basic Human Resources Policy and its call for company and employees to grow together.

-resources to execute its medium- to long-term growth strategy, and systematically develop next-generation leaders who can take charge of multiple functions and organizations with a strong holistic view of the situation.
+Nissha will grow its pool of management and strategic human resources to execute its medium- to long-term growth strategy, and systematically develop next-generation leaders who can take charge of multiple functions and organizations with a strong holistic view of the situation.